Mr. Patrick Aguirre

 Mr. David Suarez

-Associate Director, Director of Percussion Studies
+Associate Director, Percussion Studies

 Mr. Shane Lemanski